yashchitale96/DevTinder/notes.md

 - API GET user by email & eed API - GET / feed - get all the users from the database
 - Create a delete user API
 - Difference between PATCH and PUT

+- Explore schematype options from the documentation
+- add required, unique, lowercase, min, minLength, trim
+- add default
+- create a custom validation for gender
+- improve the DB schema - PUT all appropriate validation in each field in schema
+- Add timestamps to the userSchema